pocl/pocl/doc/sphinx/source/almaif.rst

 Fixed-Function Accelerators
 ===========================

-The ``accel`` driver can be used for easy integration of custom fixed-function accelerators through a standardized hardware interface and a standardized procedure for enqueuing commands.
+The ``almaif`` driver can be used for easy integration of custom fixed-function accelerators through a standardized hardware interface and a standardized procedure for enqueuing commands.